How God blessed me through Elder Mark Burress (1957-2006)

 Elder Mark Burress was himself a hyper-Calvinist when he came to be my parents' pastor in Abilene, TX.
 I think the year was 1987 or thereabouts.
 But he started reading the sermons of Charles Spurgeon and fell in love with the solid, Biblical, gospel-saturated, Christ-centered, God-glorifying Calvinism that he found there.
 It changed him forever.
 In God's providence, as Brother Mark slowly came out of theological error, he was able to bring my parents along with him (I still remember my parents debating the meaning of Mark 16:16 on the way to church one Sunday!).

-It may seem strange to you to hear about people coming out of hyper-Calvinism but that was my experience.
-(John Piper once told me that the whole debate I was wrestling with was just a tempest in a teapot.
+It may seem strange to you to hear about people coming out of hyper-Calvinism but that was our experience.
+(I once heard John Piper say that the debate over hyper-Calvinism, which I was wrestling with, was just a tempest in a teapot.
 But I was in the teapot, and so to me it was a tempest!).
 I am thankful for Brother Mark faithfully teaching the truth to us and grounding us in Biblical doctrine.

 As I said though, I was a heathen reprobate when all this was happening.
 I was very rebellious and wicked.
 One of my earlier memories is of Brother Mark leaning his head into the car where I was sitting and telling me, "Young man, rebellion is as the sin of witchcraft, and stubbornness is as iniquity and idolatry," quoting 1 Sam.
 15:23.
 It was sadly very appropriate.